5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 Great for:

-Women with chronic stress, anxiety, or hormone-related fatigue.
+Chronic stress, anxiety, and hormone-related fatigue.

 5. Probiotic-Rich Drinks (Kefir / Yogurt Drinks)